Civil Engineering

 The Civil Engineering curriculum is developed based on the program criteria established collaboratively by the Engineering Accreditation Commission (EAC) of ABET Inc. and the American Society of Civil Engineers (ASCE).
 The curriculum specifically prepares civil engineering students at the baccalaureate level to graduate with the ability to:

-In accordance with the program criteria of ABET and ASCE, the Civil Engineering faculty responsible for teaching design-oriented courses are qualified in their respective professional areas by means of licensure, or a combination of education and design experience.
+In accordance with the program criteria of ABET and ASCE, the Civil Engineering faculty responsible for teaching design-oriented courses are qualified in their respective professional areas by means of professional licensure, or a combination of education and design experience.
 Furthermore, the faculty are given responsibility and sufficient authority to define, revise, implement, and achieve program objectives.

 Graduate Program Information